JL-Wang-source-code/SGCN-for-epilepsy-detection/README.md

 Frequency-domain_Complex_network

-This part contains two code files, LVG.m and LPHVG.m.
+This part contains three code files, LVG.m, LPHVG.m, and graph_representation.m.
 In LPVG and LPHVG, we set the variable L of limited number of penetrations.
 When you set L to 0, you can build VG and HVG.
+In graph_representation.m, you can generate the complex network training_data, train_label, testing_data, and test_label.

 SGCN

-This part contains two code files, Node_aggregation.m and SGCN.py.
+This part contains a code file, SGCN.py.
 The main file is SGCN.py.
 To use this classifier, please generate the complex networks in advance, and make sure that you have pytorch, Python 3 and all the packages we have used installed.

 Next, please take the following two steps.